 EEC 1502 Series

 The EEC 1502 Series is the most budget-friendly item in the EcoWater catalog.
 So, it’d be unfair to expect it to perform to the highest standards, especially when dealing with extremely hard water.
-But, it might be the most reasonable pick for mild hard water.
+Still, the device has quite a bit of tech for an economy product, including:

-• Prediction module — records past data and predicts future softening, regeneration, and backwash patterns.
+- Prediction module — records past data and predicts future softening, regeneration, and backwash patterns.

-• Fiberglass cover — protects its tanks from external damage.
+- Fiberglass cover — protects its tanks from external damage.

-• Self-cleaning distributors — ensure smooth and even regeneration and backwash cycles.
+- Self-cleaning distributors — ensure smooth and even regeneration and backwash cycles.

-• NSF certification — guaranteeing lead reduction.
+- NSF certification — guarantees lead reduction.

-• Conditioner shroud kit — protects the unit from rain and harsh weather conditions if placed outside.
+- Conditioner shroud kit — protects the unit from rain and harsh weather conditions if placed outside.

 EcoWater Systems Water Refiner Series